Updated - Scroll down.. Rays leaving raindrops after three reflections produce a tertiary

 the sun and centered on the antisolar point, the tertiary appears

-sunwards and centered on the sun.
+sunwards and is centered on the sun.
 With a nominal radius of 42.5º

-it is similar in size to, but very much broader than, the primary
+it is similar in size to, but broader than, the primary

-The tertiary bow's total brightness is 24% of the primary bow and we might think
+The tertiary bow's total brightness is 24% of the primary bow.
+We might therefore think

 that it ought to be easily visible.
 There are severe difficulties: (1)